A beautiful, lustrous kimono is the perfect souvenir to bring home from Japan.

 ASAKUSA

-Asakusa, Tokyo!
 There is a little street here with kimono stores all lined up together, one after another and very easy to find.
-Just south of Senso-ji Temple and slightly west, called Orange St.
+Just south of Senso-ji Temple and slightly west, it is called Orange St.

-The shops here range from high end kimono tailors to, more importantly, tiny little shops that sell ‘like new’ used kimonos and yukatas for amazing prices!
+The shops here range from rentals, to high end kimono tailors to, more importantly, tiny little shops that sell ‘like new’ used kimonos and yukatas for amazing prices!
 I bought a ‘hardly’ used kimono here for 10 dollars!
 It was so so beautiful.
-The Obi (the wide sash/belts for the kimono) were sold separately but this is almost always the case with used Kimono.
+The Obi (the wide sash/belts for the kimono) are sold separately but this is usually the case with Kimonos.
 The one I picked out to match, (or rather contrast) with my kimono was another 10 dollars.
 Don’t forget to grab a few simple ties as well, they go under the obi and they’re only a few cents or so but you’ll need them.
 Most stores will probably give you a few for free when you buy a Kimono.

 I hope this helps take the stress out of finding good stores so all that’s left is to have fun shopping!